ory/sdk/clients/kratos/java/docs/PublicApi.md

 Initialize Verification Flow for API Clients

 This endpoint initiates a verification flow for API clients such as mobile devices, smart TVs, and so on.
 To fetch an existing verification flow call &#x60;/self-service/verification/flows?flow&#x3D;&lt;flow_id&gt;&#x60;.  :::warning  You MUST NOT use this endpoint in client-side (Single Page Apps, ReactJS, AngularJS) nor server-side (Java Server Pages, NodeJS, PHP, Golang, ...) browser applications.
 Using this endpoint in these applications will make you vulnerable to a variety of CSRF attacks.
-This endpoint MUST ONLY be used in scenarios such as native mobile apps (React Native, Objective C, Swift, Java, ...).  :::  More information can be found at [ORY Kratos Email and Phone Verification Documentation](https://www.ory.sh/docs/kratos/selfservice/flows/verify-email-account-activation).
+This endpoint MUST ONLY be used in scenarios such as native mobile apps (React Native, Objective C, Swift, Java, ...).  :::  More information can be found at [Ory Kratos Email and Phone Verification Documentation](https://www.ory.sh/docs/kratos/selfservice/flows/verify-email-account-activation).

 ### Example
 ```java